On the geometry of tensor products over finite fields: Appendix: Proof of the last part of Proposition

 The idea is to count, instead of the number of points of $\tS$ in $P^\perp$, with $P\in\tS\in\tcS^1$, the number of automorphisms of $G$ mapping $P$ in a point of $P^\perp$.
 This will lead us to solve a system involving the base locus of a pencil of Hermitian surfaces.

 Without loss of generality, let $P\in\tS$ be of the form $(1,0,0,\xi)$, for some $\xi\in\F_{q^2}\setminus\F_q$.
 Observe that this is allowed because all the points of $\tS$ are on $\Sigma$-lines external to $\cQ_0$, and we can chose the line $\ell=(1,0,0,0)(0,0,0,1)$.
 Therefore, $P^\perp$ has equation $x=\xi^qt$.
-We will compute the number $N$ of automorphisms of $G_0$ mapping $(1,0,0,\xi_i)$ into a point of $P^\perp$.
+We will compute the number $N$ of automorphisms of $G_0$ mapping $(1,0,0,\xi)$ into a point of $P^\perp$.
 Since the stabiliser $G_P$ of $P$ has size $q+1$, this number $N$ is also $(q+1)|P^\perp \cap \tS|$. $N$ is given by the number of solutions of the following equation:

 under the further assumption that $x^{q+1}-y^{q+1}\neq 0$ and $z^{q+1}-t^{q+1}\neq 0$.
-By looking at Equation \eqref{baselocus} as the base locus of a pencil of Hermitian surfaces, we obtain that $N$ is the number of solutions of the following system of Hermitian equations and disequations:
+By looking at Equation \eqref{baselocus} as the base locus of a pencil of Hermitian surfaces, we obtain that $N$ is the number of solutions of the following system: